 When we have received all the information from you and your employer, we'll do our best to start paying your pension from the next available pay date.
-Your retirement grant will also be paid once your forms have been received and checked that they've been completed correctly.
+Your retirement grant will also be paid once your forms have been received and checked.

-It can take time for all the information to come in.
-Because of this, your pension will not be paid into your bank account on the day you retire, but rather the next pay date after all the information has been received and processed.
+Please note, your pension will not be paid into your bank account on the day you retire, but rather the next pay date after all the information has been received and processed.